 Being Vegan in Japan 2: Communication is Key

-This is part two in a 3-part series about going to Japan as a vegan.
+This is part two in a three-part series about going to Japan as a vegan.
 Part one introduced traditional Japanese cuisine, its chances and challenges for vegans.
 Now it’s time for a more hands-on approach.

 As for any other dietary choice, communication is key to make sure what’s in your food is safe.
-So how about our old “friends”, dashi and bonito, and how can we avoid them, along with any other more or less hidden animal ingredients?
+So how about our old “friends” dashi and bonito, and how can we avoid them, along with any other more or less hidden animal ingredients?

-While it’s certainly possible to order a freshly prepared meal or snack without bonito (or anything else that is simply added to the dish at a later stage) and restaurant staff is mostly accommodating, it’s crucial to communicate very clearly what one can and cannot eat.
+While it’s certainly possible to order a freshly prepared meal or snack without bonito (or anything else that is simply added to the dish at a later stage) and restaurant staff are mostly accommodating, it’s crucial to communicate very clearly what one can and cannot eat.
 Simply mentioning you’re a vegan is likely to leave many people confused, even if you articulate yourself in perfectly accentuated Japanese.

 Concepts about what counts as “meat” can vary greatly (chicken? ham?) and waiters might not even consider dashi to be non-vegetarian when they ask the chef to please leave out the prawn in your bowl of udon noodles.
 Chain restaurants will be less able to customize your meal, as most of their food has been prepared before you place your order.

-In a culinary landscape where fresh fish is considered to be the pride of many a chef, avoiding fish or fish-derived products (by choice and on purpose? why?) is not only difficult, but might see people scratching their heads – politely, of course.
+In a culinary landscape where fresh fish is considered to be the pride of many a chef, avoiding fish or fish-derived products (by choice and on purpose? why?) is not only difficult but might see people scratching their heads – politely, of course.
 Most of the time, anyway.
 Be prepared to smile a lot, and clarify even more, clearly mentioning and questioning every ingredient in a meal advertised as vegetarian outside of dedicated vegetarian restaurants.

 You might have noticed I repeatedly used “vegetarian” instead of “vegan” in this series.
 You’re indeed much less likely to find dairy and eggs sneaking into your food in Japan compared to many other countries.
 Except for bread, which tends to be extra soft and fluffy, thanks to animal ingredients.
 Natural food stores and French or German bakeries will offer different kinds of bread, but as far as the convenience store varieties are concerned, assume them to be non-vegan more often than not.

-Shopping at the konbini
+Vegan shopping at the konbini

 While manufacturing companies are obligated to list the ingredients (with the exception of the source of food additives, as in most other countries), identifying any animal products would require advanced knowledge of kanji, which few new expats and even fewer travelers are likely to have.
-Learning how to read Japanese food labels would be immensely helpful, if a time-consuming enterprise.
+Learning how to read Japanese food labels would be immensely helpful if a time-consuming enterprise.

 A few recurring ingredients a vegan traveler might want to watch out for in food not obviously identifiable as non-vegan: